CA Transperency In

 Each year we conduct announced and unannounced audits of each supplier to determine if they are complying with our company standards aimed at ensuring human trafficking and/or forced labor is not tainting our products.
 Since we began auditing our suppliers, we have found all of them to be in compliance with our standards.
-Our risk-management team or 3rd party audit firms conduct the audits.
-Audits consist of reviewing time cards, going on an extensive facility tour and conducting individual interviews with employees.
+Our risk-management team or third party audit firms conduct the audits.
+Audits consist of reviewing time cards, going on an extensive facility tour, and conducting individual interviews with employees.

 Non-compliance with our company standards regarding slavery and trafficking will result in termination of a business relationship with an employee or contractor.

-* The above disclosures only apply to the apparel products Careismatic Brands designs, manufactures and distributes.
-Careismatic Brands does not have policies or procedures in place for the other products it manufactures and/or purchases from vendors for the purpose of distributing such products [e.g., footwear, legwear, accessories and gift-with-purchase items (GWPs)].
+* The above disclosures only apply to the apparel products Careismatic designs, manufactures and distributes.
+Careismatic does not have policies or procedures in place for the other products it manufactures and/or purchases from vendors for the purpose of distributing such products [e.g., footwear, legwear, accessories and gift-with-purchase items (GWPs)].
 This page will be updated when such policies and procedures have been finalized.

 CTSCA Disclosure – 12/8/16